ziggh28/black_jack_repo/README.md

 # black_jack_repo
 *reason I picked blackjack is because blackjack is a mid-level game that at offered me a chance to better develope my skill in css and javscript

-*what i learned- understanding gamelogic and control- flow.
+*what I learned- understanding gamelogic and control- flow.

 * terminalogy